 - Informed Attribute: Cassim apparently has a "magic measure bowl", which Ali Baba & his Wife use to count the gold they have.
 Nothing in the film suggests what this magic actually is, outside of being able to put things in the bowl?

 - Leave the Camera Running: The film frequently depicts mundane tasks going on for way longer than they should.
 The biggest offender is the intro, with Ali Baba riding his donkey for a long time before anything meaningful happens.

 - Limited Animation: Ali Baba & the Gold Raiders has laughably amateurish animation that changes from a bad style to a worse one every 20 seconds.

 - Motor Mouth: When the camera isn't lingering on silent shots for too long, the characters are talking way too much, usually to no one, and about nothing in particular.

 - No Ending: After the leader of the gold raiders gets tied up and cries out for help, the title appears and the credits roll.

-- Off Model: Among its other transgressions, a giant hammer can be seen for one frame well before it's brandished.
+- Off-Model: Among its other transgressions, a giant hammer can be seen for one frame well before it's brandished.

-- Interestingly, Ali Baba comes back from the cave bringing several sacks with him.
+- What Happened to the Mouse?: After the gold raiders find Cassim in their cave, he disappears from the story.
+In the original story, the thieves killed him.
+Interestingly, Ali Baba comes back from the cave bringing several sacks with him.
 In the original story these sacks contained what was left of Cassim's dismembered body.